 - Water is permitted for sipping while in class.
 Please refrain from placing water bottles or cups on the furniture.

-- NO unattended children are permitted in the dance studios without a teacher.
+- NO unattended children are permitted in the dance studios without supervision.

-- Remember no street shoes are permitted on the dance floor as dirt, rainwater, grime, and winter salt can cause damage to the Marley flooring.
+- Remember street shoes are not permitted on the dance floor as dirt, rainwater, grime, and winter salt can cause damage to the Marley flooring.

 - Students are to bring their own water, warm up clothing, notebook & pen, and appropriate dancewear and shoes for each class.
 Instructors will provide a further, specific list of supplies necessary for class.